minseoksuh/super-fun-time/web/critical-rendering-path/notes.md

 - **JavaScript execution blocks on the CSSOM.**
 - **JavaScript blocks DOM construction unless explicitly declared as async.**

+> Another subtle property of introducing scripts into our page is that they can read and modify not just the DOM, but also the CSSOM properties.
+In fact, that's exactly what we're doing in our example when we change the display property of the span element from none to inline.
+The end result?
+We now have a **race condition**.
+> What if the browser hasn't finished downloading and building the CSSOM when we want to run our script?
+The answer is simple and not very good for performance: the browser delays script execution and DOM construction until it has finished downloading and constructing the CSSOM.

 - The location of the script in the document is significant.
 - **When the browser encounters a script tag, DOM construction pauses until the script finishes executing.**
 - JavaScript can query and modify the DOM and the CSSOM.